 The SALA Artists in Schools Program, presented in partnership with Credit Union SA, aims to place practicing South Australian visual artists in schools across the State.
 In 2020, six schools were paired with an artist, giving students a chance to learn practical skills and gain confidence in artmaking.
 This Program also broadened students understanding of what it means to be an artist in South Australia today.
 This program was previously known as the Schools Artist in Residence Program.

-Applications do not need to present a thorough plan for the program, but speak to the potential benefits for students and any areas of interest – eg, digital art, painting with oils.
+Applications should come from someone representing a school and do not need to present a thorough plan for the program, but speak to the potential benefits for students and any areas of interest – eg, digital art, painting with oils.
 The model of the program is flexible; artists can work with students in a short intensive or regular visits over a longer period of time.
 SALA will approach artists to work with the successful applicants based on their application forms.
 The details of the project will be determined in liaison between the artist and school.
 Activity should occur in Term 2 or the start of Term 3 and result in an artistic outcome to be registered in the 2021 SALA Festival (August).
-Applications close Mon 22 March, 2021.
+Applications close 5pm, Mon 22 March, 2021.
 For more information please contact Steph at email@example.com

 Frequently Asked Questions

 To apply / make an expression of interest, please complete this application form.